create harmony with painting color schemes

 Doing a monochromatic painting is an excellent way to learn how to use values in our paintings.

-The complimentary color scheme is probably the most commonly used color scheme.
+The complementary color scheme is probably the most used color scheme.

-Mixing compliments together makes darks and other neutral colors.
+Mixing complements together makes darks and other neutral colors.
 Adding white makes pleasing tints.

 This painting used yellow-green with its compliment red-violet.